snap-stanford/snap/README.txt

 Directory structure: http://snap.stanford.edu/snap/description.html

   snap-core:
-        the SNAP graph library (more info below)
+        the core SNAP graph library
   snap-adv:
         advanced SNAP components, not in the core, but used by examples
   snap-exp:
         experimental SNAP components, still in development
-  glib-core:
-        contains the library that provides basic data structures (vectors, strings, hash tables), infrastructure (serialization, xml and html parsing), interface to GnuPlot and linear algebra (SVD).
   examples:
-        sample applications and examples of use.
-With every .cpp file there is a corresponding .txt readme file for application description.
+        small sample applications that demonstrate SNAP functionality
   tutorials:
         simple programs, demonstrating use of various classes
+  glib-core:
+        STL-like library that implements basic data structures, like vectors (TVec), hash-tables (THash) and strings (TStr), provides serialization and so on
   test:
         unit tests for various classes
   doxygen: